tparviainen/query-string-generator/README.md

 # Query String Generator

 Generate a query string for a class with C# source generator.
-Currently only nullable types are supported.

 # Usage